Wimbledon High School

-Wimbledon High School is an independent girls' day school in Wimbledon, South West London.
+Wimbledon High School is a private girls' day school in Wimbledon, South West London.
 It is a Girls' Day School Trust school and is a member of the Girls' Schools Association.

 History

 Wimbledon High School was founded by the Girls' Public Day School Trust (now known as the Girls' Day School Trust or GDST).
 It opened on 9 November 1880 at No. 74 (now No. 78) Wimbledon Hill Road with 12 students and Miss Edith Hastings as Headmistress, aged just 29.
 Over the next decade, the school roll grew to over 200 girls.
 The first lesson taught was on the subject of the apple.
 Soon after, the fruit was used as the emblem of the school.
-Every year on the school's birthday in November, pupils and staff eat apple-green cakes in memory of this.
+Every year on the school's birthday in November, pupils and staff eat apple-green cupcakes in memory of this.

 Ethel Gavin became the head in 1908.
 During World War I, the school endured a difficult time, the head was in Germany at the time and was detained for some weeks.
 The timetable was suspended for older students as girls and teachers joined the war effort and made respirators for the troops.
 A fire broke out in 1917 and gutted the main building.
 The head, Ethel Gavin, who organised the recovery died in early 1918 from cancer.
 The girls were moved to a temporary location to resume their activities.

-The new building was formally opened by old girl, the Duchess of Atholl, in October 1920 and included a gymnasium and two new laboratories.
+The new building was formally opened by old girl, the Duchess of Atholl, in October 1920 and it included a gymnasium and two new laboratories.
 The facilities have now been much expanded upon.

-The school's sports fields, at Nursery Road (off Worple Road) were until 1923 the site of the All England Club, before it moved to its present location in Church Road.
+The school's currents sports fields, at Nursery Road (off Worple Road) were until 1922 the site of the All England Club, before it moved the Wimbledon Tennis Championship to its present location on Church Road.
+The acquisition of the playing fields was made possible by a successful fundraising campaign that raised £6000 from parents and alumnae.

 The school was greatly affected by the Second World War.
 Pupil numbers fell as London was bombarded during the Battle of Britain.
 Under the Education Act 1944, the school applied for and was granted "direct grant" status.
 It chose to become private when the scheme was abolished during the 1970s.

 A new junior school building was opened in 2000.
 New buildings were added such as a design and technology centre, new science labs and the Rutherford Centre for the Performing Arts, named after the actress Margaret Rutherford, an alumna of the school.